Pair a client to a self-hosted server

 Section titled “From the command line”If you prefer a headless flow (CI, scripts, tmux):

-{ "code": "472301", "codeExpiresAt": "2026-04-20T12:34:56.000Z", "serverName": "my laptop"}Treat the code like a one-time password — anyone who gets it in the next 2 minutes can pair.
+{ "code": "472301", "codeExpiresAt": "2026-04-20T12:34:56.000Z", "serverName": "my laptop"}Treat the code like a one-time password — anyone who gets it in the next 10 minutes can pair.
 It’s consumed on the first successful POST /pair.

 Step 3: Talk to your server

-The hosted Guuey app does NOT proxy any of this — your server is the only backend involved.
+A paired client does NOT proxy any of this — your server is the only backend involved.

 Managing pairings

-- Rotate a lost token: If you suspect a token leaked, revoke the server-side entry and re-run Step 1 / Step 2.
+POST /admin/pair/:pairingId/revoke(admin bearer required, idempotent).
+The token is removed from the activeAuthAdapter, so the next/mcpor/wscall from that device fails with401 No valid credentialsand the client must re-pair. - Rotate a lost token: If you suspect a token leaked, revoke the server-side entry and re-run Step 1 / Step 2.

 Reaching your server from a phone